-And one of the best tools for finding new audiences who are browsing, researching, and making purchases on Amazon is Amazon Sponsored Display Ads.
+One of the best tools for finding new audiences who are browsing, researching, and making purchases on Amazon is Amazon Sponsored Display ads.

 Here’s everything you need to know to get started with Sponsored Display Ads.

-Sponsored Display Ads use automatically generated ad creatives to target audiences based on relevant Amazon shopping interests.
+Sponsored Display ads, one of the Amazon Ads offerings, use automatically generated ad creatives to target audiences based on relevant Amazon shopping interests.
 These ads reach audiences as they browse, research, or buy products on the Amazon home page, product detail pages, shopping results pages, and Twitch, as well as third-party websites and apps.

 They also dynamically promote the most relevant product with the highest chance of engaging shoppers from the list of products you add to your campaign.